gdmarmerola/gdmarmerola.github.io/_posts/2016-01-01-my-first-ml-blog.md

 summary: Very happy to start a blog where I share my ideas with the community.
 ---

-# A blog for sharing thoughts and experiments I do in my spare time
+# A blog for sharing my thoughts and experiments

 Some may agree with me that one of the best ways to study and understand a concept is through practicing it.
 In preparation to going after my first internship in 2016, I started to participate in Kaggle competitions and doing some personal projects.
 I started posting this content to my GitHub page in order to build a portfolio for recruiters to inspect.